-Ms. Feder is vice president of the Amphion Foundation, serves on the boards of Grantmakers in the Arts, the Kurt Weill Foundation, and the Charles Ives Society, and is a member of the Board of Overseers of the Curtis Institute of Music.
+Ms. Feder is vice president of the Amphion Foundation, and serves on the boards of Grantmakers in the Arts, the Kurt Weill Foundation, and the Charles Ives Society.
 Her honors include the Concert Music Award from the American Society of Composers, Authors, and Publishers (ASCAP), for which she was described as “Publisher, Advisor, Friend, and Champion,” and an ASCAP-Deems Taylor Award for her program notes for the American Composers Orchestra.
 In 2014 she was named one of Musical America's Profiles in Courage recipients.
 She is the dedicatee of John Corigliano’s Pulitzer-Prize winning Symphony No. 2, Augusta Read Thomas’s Helios Choros, and Joan Tower’s Dumbarton Oaks Quintet.